JonathonRP/motion-start/README.md

 for full docs, please visit [docs](motion-start.com)

+Work in progress.

+> **Note**: The library is  in alpha expect bugs and please report or make PRs to fix bugs.
+This is svelte-motion ported to typescript currently.
+We have plans to evolve it to include modern features in framer-motion and to use svelte/motion to implement animations in the future.

 # Community
 Join the Discord server to ask questions, find collaborators, or say hi!